reflex-dev/reflex-web/docs/datatable-tutorial/simple_table.md

 ```python eval
 rx.box(height="2em")
 ```
-We need to start by defining our `columns` that will then take in our data.
-These columns should be a list of dict, where each dict describes the associated columns.
+We need to start by defining our columns that describe the shape of our data.
+The column var should be typed as a `list` of `dict` (`list[dict]`), where each item describes the attributes of a single column in the table.

 Each dict has these variables below:
 1. title: The text to display in the header of the column